youngchan2/boggart/README.md

 Then, update `ml_model`, `video_name` and `hour` in  `load_detections_into_mongodb.py`.
 Running this script will then load that hour's worth of inference results into the database.

 ### Run Boggart
+Run `Detection.py` first for ground truth
-Instructions to execute Boggart's ahead-of-time and query-time processing can be found in `run.py`.
+Run `load_detections_into_mongodb.py` to upload the groudn truth into mongodb Instructions to execute Boggart's ahead-of-time and query-time processing can be found in `run.py`.

 ### 방식